 Ni-Yetu Youth Program

-Girl Up Initiative Uganda is partnering with Plan International Uganda as a district-led CSO for the Ni-Yetu Youth Project to empower young people 13-24 years with correct knowledge, attitude and skills for reducing gender-based violence (GBV) and improving their SRHR (sexual and reproductive health) outcomes.
+Girl Up Initiative Uganda has partnered with Plan International Uganda since 2015 as the Kampala district-led CSO for the Ni-Yetu Youth Project to empower young people 13-24 years with correct knowledge, attitude and skills for reducing gender-based violence (GBV) and improving their SRHR (sexual and reproductive health) outcomes.
 The Ni-Yetu Youth Project is a gender transformative project that looks at challenging negative social norms and practices that affect SRHR outcomes amongst young people.

 Peer Education Training & Outreach

-We employ the peer-to-peer learning approach to spread messages around sexual and reproductive health and rights, social protection, and life skills through youth leaders (including those living with disabilities).
-Our team has identified 30 out-of-school youth who have been trained as peer educators to conduct interactive outreach sessions in their slum communities.
+We employ the peer-to-peer learning approach to spread messages around sexual and reproductive health and rights, social protection, and life skills through trained youth leaders (including those living with disabilities).
+Our team works closely with in- and out-of-school youth who have been trained as peer educators to conduct interactive outreach sessions in their slum communities and schools.

-Street theatre, or forum theatre, is an innovative and interactive approach to community outreach.
-GUIU supports youth drama groups to conduct street theatre performances in all five divisions of Kampala focusing on issues of SRHR and GBV.
+Street theatre, or forum theatre, is an innovative and creative approach to community outreach.
+GUIU supports youth drama groups to conduct street theatre performances in all five divisions of Kampala focusing on issues of SRHR and GBV, such as teenage pregnancy, family planning, positive masculinities, drug and alcohol abuse, and more.

 Youth-Friendly SRHR Health Camps

-There is a huge need to provide sexual and reproductive health services to youth free of charge in their communities.
-Together with health clinics, GUIU organizes integrated SRH and GBV service camps for youth to access and utilize SRH/GBV health services, information, and counseling in a violent-free environment.
+There is a huge need to provide youth-friendly sexual and reproductive health services to youth free of charge in their communities.
+GUIU partners with local health clinics to offer integrated SRH and GBV service camps for youth to access and utilize SRH/GBV health services, information, and counseling in a violent-free environment.